dipakchavan97/javaspringboot-ecommerce/README.md

 ## 📖 Overview

 Shopping_Cart is a robust Spring Boot-based e-commerce platform designed to streamline the development of modern shopping experiences.
-It combines a flexible architecture with ready-to-use templates, enabling developers to quickly build, customize, and manage scalable e-commerce websites.
+It combines a flexible architecture with ready-to-use templates, enabling developers to quickly build, customize, and manage scalable e-commerce websites..

 ### 🤔 Why Shopping Cart?